pocl/pocl/doc/sphinx/source/using.rst

  *         **pthread**  Native kernel execution on the host CPU with threaded execution of work groups using pthreads.

+ *         **tbb**      Similar to pthread but uses the Intel Threading Building Blocks library for scheduling.

  *         **ttasim**   Device that simulates a TTA device using the TCE's ttasim library.
 Enabled only if TCE libraries installed.